lostboy/workless/README.md

 By adding the gem to your project and configuring our Heroku app with some config variables workless should do the rest.

-## Update
+## Updates

+* Version 1.1.0 has been released, this adds support for scaling using multiple workers thanks to @jaimeiniesta and @davidakachaos.
-Version 1.0.0 has been released, this brings compatibility with delayed_job 3 and compatibility with Rails 2.3.x and up.
+* Version 1.0.0 has been released, this brings compatibility with delayed_job 3 and compatibility with Rails 2.3.x and up.

 ## Compatibility